Jazz at Lincoln Center

 "Melao Para El Sapo"

 Ido brings his extensive background from a wide range of musical traditions to develop a unique style.
 His sound and musical voice draws from Afro-Cuban, Jazz, funk, folk, world and traditional styles.
-Along with studying with masters of percussion; notably Jose Madera, Joh Camara, Jose Eladio, Alejandro Carvajal, Regino Jimenez, he has pursued academic studies in Ethnomusicology under Dr. Leonard Moses at Central State University.
+Along with studying with masters of percussion; notably Jose Madera, Joh Camara, Jose Eladio, Alejandro Carvajal, Regino Jimenez, he has pursued academic studies in Ethnomusicology under Dr. Leonard Moses at Central State University, as well.